This article concerns itself with transitional cell carcinomas of the bladder specifically. Related articles include:

 Invasive tumours require radical cystectomy +/- chemotherapy and/or external beam radiotherapy 5.

-A critical part of management of patients with TCCs is an awareness of the high rate of recurrence due to field effect on the entire urothelium.
+A critical part of the management of patients with TCCs is an awareness of the high rate of recurrence due to field effect on the entire urothelium.
 Approximately 2-4% of patients with a bladder TCC will go on to develop one or more TCCs of the renal pelvis or ureter 3-4.

 Superficial tumours (which account for 70-80% of all cases) although having in themselves excellent prognosis, with almost no risk of metastases, have a predilection for recurrence (70% recur within 3 years) and these recurrences are more likely to be invasive.
 This is especially the case with carcinoma in situ 4.

 Overall bladder transitional cell carcinomas have a 5-year survival of 82%, contributed mainly by the large proportion of superficial tumours (5-year survival of 94%).
-Patients with metastatic disease, in contrast, have poor prognosis (5-year survival of 6%) 4.
+Patients with metastatic disease, in contrast, have a poor prognosis (5-year survival of 6%) 4.